WCJK

-WCJK (96.3 MHz) is a commercial FM radio station licensed to Murfreesboro, Tennessee and serving the Nashville metropolitan area.
-It airs an adult hits radio format and is owned by Midwest Communications, Inc. It subscribes to the nationally syndicated Jack FM service, using the slogan "Playing What We Want!"
+WCJK (96.3 FM) is a commercial radio station licensed to Murfreesboro, Tennessee and serving the Nashville metropolitan area.
+It airs an adult hits radio format and is owned by Midwest Communications, Inc. It subscribes to the nationally syndicated Jack FM service.

 WCJK has an effective radiated power of 39,000 watts.
 The transmitter is on Trail Hollow Lane, near Interstate 24, in the Whites Creek neighborhood of Nashville.
 The studios and offices are located on Rosedale Avenue in south central Nashville near the Tennessee State Fairgrounds arena.